TheRealRazbi/portableBenchmark/README.md

 portableBenchmark
 This is a benchmarking program made just for the game The Equinox Hunt https://theequinoxhunt.com/ https://discord.gg/mUhppdA .
-IF requested , I can make this work for any other program including Indie Games.
+IF requested , I can make this work for any other program including other Indie Games.
 My discord name is the same as the one on github

 NOTES FOR USERS:
-1. GPU USAGE is not taken just for E_hunt , but for the entire pc , make sure to close all the videos and other games before benchmarking
+-instructions on how to use the program are found in the releases readme.txt and make sure to read it

-2. To start a benchmark press P
+NOTES FOR DEVS:
-3. IF you are experiencing crashes , start the program using the batch file "start_pB" and then direct message me the error
+-important stuff to know for devs can be also found in readme.txt in the releases.